US STOCKS-Caterpillar and Nvidia warnings send Wall Street tumbling

 With Wall Street in the thick of quarterly results this week, 72.6 percent of companies that have already reported have exceeded profit estimates, according to IBES data from Refinitiv.

-Since the reporting season kicked off two weeks ago, analysts’ estimates for fourth-quarter profit growth have stayed steady at about 14 percent, but expectations for 2019 earnings growth has dropped to 5.6 percent from 6.3 percent.
+Since the reporting season began two weeks ago, analysts’ estimates for fourth-quarter profit growth have stayed steady at about 14 percent, but expectations for 2019 earnings growth have dropped to 5.6 percent from 6.3 percent.

-Nine of the 11 major S&P sector indexes were lower.
-Amazon.com Inc, Apple Inc and Microsoft Corp — all set to report later this week — were down more than 1 percent each, dragging down the S&P 500 and the Nasdaq.
+Nine of the 11 major S&P sector indexes fell.
+Amazon.com Inc and Microsoft Corp each dropped nearly 2 percent, while Apple shares declined almost 1 percent, dragging down the S&P 500 and the Nasdaq.
+All three are set to report later this week.

 Declining issues outnumbered advancing ones on the NYSE by a 1.82-to-1 ratio; on Nasdaq, a 2.11-to-1 ratio favored decliners.